Nabeegh-Ahmed/Nabeegh-Ahmed/README.md

 <hr>

 ## About me
 **I have a passion for developing cutting-edge web applications.
-I currently work part-time at Revolving Games, one of the Biggest Game Dev Studios in Pakistan.
+I currently work part-time at Revolving Games, one of the biggest Game Dev Studios in Pakistan.
 I primarily use Javascript for web development, but I also posses hands-on experience in C++, Python, and Go.**

 <h2 align="left">🌐 Connect</h2>
 <p align="left">